jfairbank/pat-packet-visits-ruby-rails/the-warehouse.md

 # The Warehouse

+> 3. Illustration: Pat and Pam talking

 Pat arrived at the WAN warehouse and marveled at the number of packages that awaited delivery.
-He saw Pam at the back of the warehouse sifting through packages.
-He ran over to greet her.
+He saw Pam at the back of the warehouse sifting through packages, so he ran over to greet her.

 "Hi, Pam," said Pat.